LumiFae/ChaosRadio/README.md

 ## Installation

+If running LabAPI, you will also need 0Harmony.dll to be put in dependencies.

+LabAPI:

+Put the LabAPI .dll in your LabAPI plugins folder.

+EXILED:

 Just put the .dll inside your Exiled plugins folder.
 This is built for Exiled 9.3.0, but it may work for all 9.0.0 versions.